open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 ### 4. Make Changes

 Now that you have a new branch, you can make changes to the codebase.
+Always follow the project's coding guidelines and conventions.

+### 5. Run the Changes Locally

-Always follow the project's coding guidelines and conventions, and test your changes to ensure they work as expected.
+You always want to run and check your changes locally, regardless of how small they are.
+This is important to ensure they work as expected and won't break the production.

+You can find the instructions on how to run a project locally in the README file.

-### 5. Add and Commit the Changes
+### 6. Add and Commit the Changes

 Once you've made your changes, add your changes to the staging area and commit them with these commands: